 Life began in Kuwait in 1981 in a little town named Abbassiya.
 Back then, towering concrete buildings and clunky American cars were about all there was to see amidst the arid desert landscape.
-The only sights that stood out were the iconic Kuwait Towers and Sharq’s fish market – the latter for its smell.
+The only sights that stood out were the iconic Kuwait Towers and Sharq’s fish market.
 Of course, no story of Kuwait is ever complete without a mention of the Gulf War and neither is mine.
 However, unlike most people, who woke up to the sound of gun battles along the beach and the churn of armored tanks down the city’s highways, we were fortunate enough to have heard about the invasion while on holiday in India.

 I don’t remember hearing much about what happened in Kuwait after the initial commotion.
 There were a few stories of people who had managed to escape making the rounds, but just as with every other ten year old at Clarence High back then, most of my time was spent figuring ways to escape Kannada.
 Yes, change didn’t come easy, but my years in Bangalore were by far the best of my childhood.
 In fact, it’s the Diwali celebrations that I miss the most.